-This section details how the input power feed is distributed throughout the base station to power its various sub-systems.
-The high level block diagrams in Figure 4.5 on page 58 show the power distribution paths in single and dual base stations, while Figure 4.10 on page 81 provides more detailed information on a typical single base station.
-Also refer to "Circuit Description" on page 17 for more detailed circuit descriptions of the individual sub-systems that make up the base station.
+This section details how the input power feed is distributed throughout the base station system to power its various sub-systems.
+The high level block diagrams in Figure 4.5 on page 50 show the power distribution paths in single and dual base station systems, while Figure 4.9 on page 67 provides more detailed information on a typical single base station system.
+Also refer to "Circuit Description" on page 15 for more detailed circuit descriptions of the individual sub-systems that make up the BSS.